ntp488/PokemonOrange/README.md

 ## Notes
 The most difficult aspect of this project so far is creating smooth and exciting battles.
 This process is not yet complete.

 There were also slight complications with integrating local networking because noone on our team had experience creating multiplayer content.
-After fumbling with GML for a while, we were able to adapt to create this feature.
+After fumbling with GML for a while, we learned how to create this feature.

 The list of scripts and objects included in the game is constantly growing, but a few of the important ones are listed below:
 ```